 How Google Design Sprint works

 I spent almost a month in India, I visited some cities there, and when I was in Hyderabad, I had an opportunity to participate in a Design Sprint workshop presented by Googlers at UX Reactor.
-The purpose of this workshop was show how Google conducts Design Sprints.
+The purpose of the workshop was to show how Google conducts Design Sprints.

-The Design Sprint is run by the Sprint Master who is in charge of the event.
-Also in charge of the team, leading them towards a much higher satisfaction and deliverables.
-The primary goal of the Sprint Master is to identify the challenge the team should be solving, and also invite the right talent for the Design Sprint.
+The Design Sprint is run by the Sprint Master who is in charge of the event, and also in charge of the team, leading them toward a much higher level of satisfaction and of deliverables.
+The primary goal of the Sprint Master is to identify the challenges the team should be solving and also invite the right talent for the Design Sprint.

-The Sprint Master starts defining the problem.
-After the definition of the problem, she/he works in six problem-solving ways of resolving the challenge.
+The Sprint Master starts defining the problem and after the definition of the problem is revealed, the Spring Master works in six problem-solving ways to resolve the challenge.

 Anything is possible.
-Participants in the Design Sprint should explore all possible solutions to their user’s problems.
+Participants in the Design Sprint should explore all possible solutions to their user problems.

-Time to review all ideas and vote for the best options.
+Time to review all ideas and vote for the best options as a team.

-Prototyping and test without investing a lot of time, money, or resources.
+Prototyping and testing without investing a lot of time, money, or resources.

-Allows the team learn different ways to design in a new form but also hearing each other point of view on their own designs.
+Allows the team learn different ways to design in a new form, but also hears each other’s points of view on their own designs.

-You can use it anytime of the design process:
+You can use it anytime during the design process: